Hamari Adhuri Kahani

 Hamari Adhuri Kahani is a 2015 Indian Hindi-language musical romantic drama film directed by Mohit Suri and produced by Mahesh Bhatt under the banners of Vishesh Films and Fox Star Studios.
 The film stars Emraan Hashmi, Vidya Balan and Rajkummar Rao in lead roles.
 The film is inspired by the real-life love story of Bhatt's parents, Nanabhai Bhatt, Shirin Mohammad Ali, and his stepmother, Hemlata Bhatt.
+Critics compared elements of the plot to that of The Bridges of Madison County (1995).

 Hamari Adhuri Kahani was released on 12 June 2015 and garnered mixed-to-positive reviews from critics, with praise for the music and performances of the cast, but criticism for its narrative and pacing.
-The film emerged as a moderate commercial success at the box-office, grossing over ₹580 million (US$9.04 million) globally against a production budget of ₹350 million (US$5.46 million).
+The film did not perform well commercially at the box-office, grossing only ₹518 million globally against a production budget of ₹400 million (US$5.46 million).